SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

   * Flickr API Key (flickr_api) - TBD

+  * API's we won't be using
+    * Jigsaw API Key: Costs $1,500/year
+    * PwnedList: Costs Money

   * LinkedIn API Key (linkedin_api) -
       * Log in to the developer portal with an existing LinkedIn account
       * Add a new application.